al6x/code_stats/readme.md

 code_stats /projects/* except: JavaScript
 ```

-Also You can easily customize it, sources of Code Stats is small and simple as an egg.
+Also You can easily customize it, sources are small and simple as an egg.

 Copyright (c) Alexey Petrushin http://petrush.in, released under the MIT license.